 Walleye Fishing Tips

-The location of early spring walleyes in Brainerd, Minnesota depends largely on the time of ice out.
-On years when the ice leaves the lakes late, the walleyes may still be relating to the spawning areas.
-The walleyes spawn in any shallow location that contains current and gravel.
-The current can be caused by a river, creek, or even wave action of predominate winds.
-Current continually washes the gravel and insures the walleye's eggs will not silt over.
-On years when I suspect the walleyes are still relating to spawning areas, I like to fish walleyes in these situations with a small Northland lipstick jig.
-I prefer using colors like chartreuse and green, in sizes 1/8 oz to 1/4 oz.
-I usually tip the jig with a shiner minnow.
-I'll pitch the jig into a likely spawning area, let the it settle on the bottom, then slowly drag it back in.
-Don't work it fast.
-The water's still cold during these types of Minnesota springs and walleyes won't be able to move very fast under these conditions.
-Fish slow, but don't fish hours in the same location.
-Years of working as a Brainerd walleye fishing guide have taught me one thing, either the walleyes are thick in these locations or they're gone.
+The location of early spring walleye in Brainerd, Minnesota depends largely on the timing of ice-out, or when the ice leaves the lakes.
+This typically occurs mid-April on most lakes in the Brainerd Lakes & Crosslake area.
+Later ice-outs can push the timing of the Brainerd, Minnesota walleye spawn back.
+Good Brainerd walleye lakes for these types of ice-out conditions include; Upper Gull, Margareta, Round, and Upper Whitefish.
+Walleye need shallow, gravel-bottomed, areas with current to spawn.
+The current can be caused by a river, creek, or predictable wave action.
+Key locations are rivers between lakes.
+The current keeps the gravel clean and ensures the walleye eggs will not silt over and suffocate.
+I like to fish these situations with a small, 1/8 oz to 1/4 oz, long-shanked ball-head walleye jig tipped with a spot-tail shiner minnow.
+I prefer jig colors like chartreuse and green.
+Cast the lure into a likely area.
+Let it settle to the bottom and slowly drag it in across the bottom, stopping from time to time to let it rest on the bottom.
+The walleye bite is usually a light steady pressure which slowly turns into a chewing sensation.
+I typically will tighten up on the walleye until I feel the dull throb of the fish shaking its head before I lower the rod, take up the slack, and then set the hook with a long sweeping motion of the rod.
+Fishing from an anchored boat will make this presentation even more effective.
+Don't work the jig too fast.
+Brainerd walleyes don't want fast presentations in these conditions.
+The walleye bite is usually a light chewing sensation. lite.
+Fish the lure slowly but don't fish the same location too long.
+Years of working as a Brainerd walleye fishing guide have taught me either the walleyes are in these locations thick or they're gone.
 Walleyes need rocks to spawn, but they sure don't eat them!
-The next locations to check are the sandy, slow tapered, breaks that have cabbage weeds.
-The closer these locations are to known walleye spawning areas, the better.
-These types of spots are usually the cabbage beds are typically the location of the first good walleye bite each spring in the Brainerd Lakes area.
-The typical fishing depths range from 12 to 18 feet of water.
-But on some of the clearer lakes in the Brainerd area, this might be as deep as 24 feet.
-The sun's rays can reach deeper, and allow weeds to grow deeper, on these types of lakes.
-Wherever the weeds stop, that's where most of the walleyes will be during this time of year.
-My favorite technique for fishing walleyes in these situations is live bait rigging.
-My favorite bait in May is a small spot-tail shiner.
-I like to hook the shiners lightly through the chin and then out through one of the nostrils with a #4 hook.
-These delicate baits will last longer and swim livelier when hook in this manner.
-A 1/4 oz walking sinker with a 30 inch Snell has accounted for many limits of May walleyes in my boat.
-Northland tackle makes a nice combination that's already tied up for you.
+The next locations to check are the sandy, slow tapering, breaks that have cabbage weeds.
+Good Brainerd walleye lakes for these conditions include; Gull, North Long, Round, and Middle Whitefish.
+The closer these spots are to known walleye spawning areas the better.
+Newly developing cabbage weeds are a must.
+These spots produce the first good Brainerd Lakes walleye bite each spring.
+The typical water depths range from 12 to 18 feet.
+But on some of the clearer Brainerd lakes, this might be as deep as 24 feet.
+The sun's rays reach deeper and allow weeds to grow deeper, on these types of Brainerd lakes.
+Walleyes will relate to the weed edge during this period.
+My favorite technique for fishing Brainerd walleyes in these situations is live bait rigging.
+My favorite bait in is a small spot-tail shiner.
+I like to hook shiners lightly through one of their nostrils with a #4 hook.
+These delicate baits will last longer and swim livelier when hooked in this manner.
+A 1/4 oz walking sinker with a 30 inch Snell has accounted for many limits of Brainerd walleyes in May.